SumComp: Coding for Digital Over-the-Air Computation via the Ring of Integers: SumComp: Encoding and Decoding Methods

 \begin{rem}

 The encoder $\mathcal{E}_{q_1,q_2}$ serves the purpose of channel coding within communication systems, introducing redundancy by mapping input value points to multiple points (or a line).
-This added redundancy contributes to the system's resilience against channel noise and facilitates error control, effectively expanding the bandwidth, as elucidated by~\cite{hekland2009shannon}. \end{rem} { \change \begin{rem} Due to additive map $\mathcal{E}_{q_1,q_2}$, it is possible to apply the standard channel codes, e.g., non-binary LDPC, and error correction schemes to the SumComp codes to combat the synchronization errors~\cite{xie2023joint}.
-Furthermore, for the sample-level synchronization, it is possible to design the matched filter to mitigate the error, as studied in~\cite{Shao2022Misaligned,hellstrom2023optimal}. \end{rem}
+This added redundancy contributes to the system's resilience against channel noise and facilitates error control, effectively expanding the bandwidth, as elucidated by~\cite{hekland2009shannon}. \end{rem} \begin{rem} Due to additive map $\mathcal{E}_{q_1,q_2}$, it is possible to apply the standard channel codes, e.g., non-binary LDPC, and error correction schemes to the SumComp codes to combat the synchronization errors~\cite{xie2023joint}.
+Furthermore, for the sample-level synchronization, it is possible to design the matched filter to mitigate the error, as studied in~\cite{Shao2022Misaligned,hellstrom2023optimal}. \end{rem} Next, for the sake of generality, we map the encoded value $g_k$ into a general ring of integers $\mathbb{Z}[\rho]$ using an operator $\mathcal{G}_{\rho}:\mathbb{G} \mapsto \mathbb{Z}[\rho]$ for $\rho \in \mathbb{C}$.
+Indeed, for a given $g = a + bi$, we have